A characterization of cut locus for $C^1$ hypersurfaces: Introduction

-Here $\rho(\xi)$ is the classical radius of (inner) curvature of $\partial\Omega$ at $\xi$ (see Remark \ref{remradcur}).
-This result means that the radius of curvature of $\partial\Omega$ at the point in $\pi(x)$ is essential whether $d$ is differentiable in a neighborhood of $x$.
-The above theorem is already known: see for example \cite{CrMa07} which states and proves it in terms of principle curvature $\kappa$ instead of radius of curvature $\rho$ (for the Minkowski distance).
+Here $\rho(\xi)$ is the classical inner radius of curvature of $\partial\Omega$ at $\xi$ (see Remark \ref{remradcur} for the definition).
+Theorem \ref{knownthm2} is well-known: the cited paper \cite{CrMa07} proves it in terms of principal curvature $\kappa$ instead of $\rho$ (for the Minkowski distance).
+Theorem \ref{knownthm2} means that the differentiability of $d$ near a point depends on not only the global shape of $\partial\Omega$ but also the local shape as curvature.
+That curvature appears in the statement also tells the importance of the $C^2$ assumption.

-The main result of this paper is to characterize the cut locus $\overline{\Sigma}$ for $C^1$-boundary by a kind of radius of curvature of the boundary.
-For a boundary of class less than $C^2$ we should extend the definition of radius of curvature $\rho$.
-This can be easily archived for a general open set by using locally inner touching spheres (see Definition \ref{defradcur}).
-Unfortunately, by just this extension, the ``if'' part of the above characterization is not valid even in the $C^{1,1}$ case.
-Indeed, the example provided in \cite[\S3]{MaMe03} gives a counterexample.
-Nevertheless, we can characterize the cut locus by taking a lower semicontinuous envelope of radius of curvature $\rho_*$ as given in Definition \ref{defradcur}.
-The main result of this paper is: \begin{theorem} Let $\partial\Omega$ be of class $C^1$.
+The main result of this paper is to characterize cut loci in the $C^1$ case by a kind of radius of curvature.
+To state it we should extend the definition of radius of curvature $\rho$.
+This can be easily achieved for general open sets by using locally inner touching spheres (see Definition \ref{defradcur}).
+Unfortunately, by just this extension, the ``if'' part of the above characterization is not valid even in the $C^{1,1}$ case due to the loss of rigidity of $C^2$.
+Indeed, the example provided in \cite[\S3]{MaMe03} is also a counterexample to this case.
+Nevertheless, we can characterize cut loci by taking a lower semicontinuous envelope of radius of curvature $\rho_*$ as Definition \ref{defradcur}.
+The main result of this paper is the following: \begin{theorem} Let $\partial\Omega$ be of class $C^1$.
 Then $x\in\Omega\setminus\overline{\Sigma}$ if and only if $\pi(x)$ is a singleton and $d(x)<\rho_*(\xi)$, where $\pi(x)=\{\xi\}$. \end{theorem}